joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2010-08-02_haskell-easy.md

 I've written a [post](/en/blog/haskell/haskell-start) last year showing all the reasons I think are enough to convince you that you should learn Haskell.
 From then on much changed and I have great news to tell.
-The language is evolving in all aspects, and I'm lucky to witness this evolution \o/\o/
+The language is evolving in all aspects, and I'm lucky to witness this evolution \\o/\\o/

-The Haskell compiler ([GHC][2] - The Glorious Haskell Compilation system) generates faster code release after release, the community of people using the language is booming, including big enterprises like Facebook :D
+The Haskell compiler ([GHC][2] - The Glorious Glasgow Haskell Compilation system) generates faster code release after release, the community of people using the language is booming, including big enterprises like Facebook :D
 There are Haskell libraries to accomplish every imaginable and unimaginable task,